PATRIOTS NOTEBOOK: After stumbling start to season, Bolden hits his stride

 “Being able to go out there and execute with my teammates, it’s been a while,” Bolden said of the Patriots’ four losses this season.

-Having spent the first eight seasons of his 12-year NFL career in New England, the seventh and newest member of the Patriots’ Hall of Fame Richard Seymour said at halftime, “It was truly an honor and pleasure to pay for you (fans).
-I was 20 years old when I was drafted, I didn’t know where New England was, I had no clue.” …
+Having spent the first eight seasons of his 12-year NFL career in New England, the seventh and newest member of the Patriots’ Hall of Fame, Richard Seymour, said at halftime, “It was truly an honor and pleasure to play for you (fans).
+I was 20 years old when I was drafted; I didn’t know where New England was, I had no clue.” …

-Running back Damien Harris recorded his sixth career 100-yard rushing game (106 on 14 carries), having gained 83 yards on eight carries in the first half, in addition to scoring from a yard out in the first quarter and three yards out in the fourth quarter.
-Harris is the first Patriot rusher with back-to-back 100 yards games since LaGarrett Blount …
+Running back Damien Harris recorded his sixth career 100-yard rushing game (106 on 14 carries), having gained 83 yards on eight carries in the first half, in addition to scoring from a yard out in the first quarter and three yards out in the fourth.
+Harris is the first Patriot rusher with back-to-back 100-yard games since LeGarrette Blount …

 Jones’ 13-yard run to the Jets’ 18-yard line to set up the Patriots’ third TD was his longest run of the season …

 Tight end Jonnu Smith (two catches, 52 yards in the first half), went to the sidelines with a shoulder injury in the second quarter, slowed all season by hip and hamstring injuries.
 Smith (18 catches for 176 yards) and fellow TD Hunter Henry (24 for 264 yards) have been considered to be under-utilized.
-Smith and Henry were targeted nine times, the duo having four catches for 75 yards “I t’s something we can build on,” Henry said, having a one-handed, 1-yard TD grab with 27 seconds left in the first half – his fourth consecutive game with a TD catch, matching Rob Gronkowski in 2013.
+Smith and Henry were targeted nine times, with the duo collecting four catches for 75 yards “It’s something we can build on,” Henry said, notching a one-handed, 1-yard TD grab with 27 seconds left in the first half — his fourth consecutive game with a TD catch, matching Rob Gronkowski in 2013.
 “We can’t turn the ball over, we can’t commit silly penalties.
 We need to execute the run game a lot better,” Hunter said …

-Kicker Nick Folk’s 39-yard field goal a minute into the second quarter was the 300th of his career (his 15h of the season) to become the 35th kicker in NFL history to have as many.
-Folk converted his third 50-yard field goal of the season in the third quarter, having two 52-yarders against Houston …
+Kicker Nick Folk‘s 39-yard field goal a minute into the second quarter was the 300th of his career (his 15th of the season) to become the 35th kicker in NFL history to have as many.
+Folk converted his third 50-yard field goal of the season in the third quarter, hitting two 52-yarders against Houston.

 “We got production really out of everybody in the passing game — tight ends, receivers, backs,” Patriots coach Bill Belichick said.
 “Mac (Jones) spread the ball around (11 different players with a reception) and we had good production from a lot of different people.
 We still need to continue to work on our timing, our execution, pass protection, blitz pick-up, you know, situational football, red area, third down.
 All those things are always important, and that’s the key to the passing game is throwing the ball in those situations.” …

 New England’s offense generated 32 first downs, the most since tying a team record of 35 against Jacksonville in 2015.
-The Patriots generated 551 yards of offense, the seventh most in team history, the most since 555 yards against New Orleans in 2017.
+The Patriots generated 551 yards of offense, the seventh-most in team history, and the most since 555 yards against New Orleans in 2017.

 With Jets rookie QB Zach Wilson (knee) sidelined in the second quarter, New York turned to third-year Mike White, who helped engineer a 69-yard, six-play scoring drive on his first set …